2023 Solar Incentives Guide for Elmont, NY - Tax Credits & Rebates

 What are some environmental benefits of adding solar panels to my home?

-Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
-Solar panels can also reduce your home's CO2 emissions by 250 pounds a year, or roughly 5,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+You can also lower your home's CO2 emissions by 250 pounds a year, or around 5,000 pounds in 20 years.

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are claiming, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.